 The evidence in the record reflects that, indeed, in the floral industry, color has significance and communicates particular messages.
 It is commonly known that a dozen red roses are given as a message of love, particularly for Valentine's Day.
 [Numerous florist websites referred to the importance of the color of flowers in a bouquet and its packaging, e.g. red roses in a white box.
-Numerous websites also stated that black in connection with flowers connotes elegance or lux-ury.]
+Numerous websites also stated that black in connection with flowers connotes elegance or luxury.]

 In addition, the evidence reflects that black has significance on somber occasions such as in the context of death.
 Office action at 8), states "Black has been ... often associated with death."
 Black is the traditional sign of mourning; it is common knowledge that black clothing is traditionally worn at funerals.
 Flowers and floral displays play an important role in the context of funerals and mourning; flowers are ubiquitous at funerals and it is also common knowledge that flowers are commonly presented as an expression of condolence.
-With regard to floral packaging, black is an appropriate color for floral packaging, and is used as floral packaging in bereavement bouquets or to imbue an element of elegance or luxury to their presentations through packaging therefor will be disadvantaged if they must avoid using the color black in such packaging.
-As the examining attorney stated, "competitors will need to use black packaging to convey an appropriate message or sentiment, whether that is elegance, style, festivity, grief or sympathy" and "allowing singular entities to control certain colors, in a field where color is both dynamic and has significance, would severely limit the availability of appropriate color choices to consumers seeking particular floral arrangement gifts."
+With regard to floral packaging, black is an appropriate color for floral packaging, and is used as floral packaging in bereavement bouquets

 When we consider the evidence in the record, we find that the examining attorney has demonstrated prima facie that there is a competitive need for others in the industry to use the color black in connection with floral arrangements and flowers.
-Competitors who, for example, want to offer flowers for bereavement purposes, Halloween
+Competitors who, for